AnnaNikitaML/GraphConvolutionalNetwork/README.md

 - find_shortcuts0308.ipynb

-This is to draw some molecules for which BFS yields more than one path to better understand what are the typical examples of such structures could be.
+This notebook is to draw some molecules for which BFS yields more than one path to better understand what are the typical examples of such structures could be.

 - MyNet2.py